rubenhortas/rubenhortas.github.io/_drafts/2022-09-21-how-to-check-ntp-servers-from-windows10.md

 # Checking a NIST server

 Check a NIST server is very straightforward.
-These servers listens on port 13, and responds to requests in either tcp/ip or udp/ip formats.
+These servers listens on port 13, and responds to TCP or UDP requests.
 We can do a simple telnet or a netcat to check it.
 For example, if we wanted to check if time-c.nist.gov will work for us:

 windows > run > cmd